 He was born shortly before the death of his father, Kumoyede.
 Thus, when vacancy existed he was picked unanimously by the kingmakers.

 It was during his reign that the American Southern Baptist Convention brought Christianity and education to Ogbomoso.

-Please note that: Toyeje, Oluwusi, Baiyewunwon, Bolanta and Odunaro were the five sons of Kumoyede and hence, the five ruling houses became firmly established even till date.
+Please note that: Toyeje, Oluwusi, Baiyewunwon, Bolanta, and Odunaro were the five sons of Kumoyede and hence, the five ruling houses became firmly established even to date.